-Activity Evidence that supports this approach Challen ge number (s) addres sed Subsidising school trips £2000 By exposing pupils to a range of activities which enhance the curriculum and broaden pupil horizons and aspirations.
-3,5 Art Therapist counselling £26,520 Pupils have a safe place to talk through specific trauma and develop strategies to manage their emotional responses.
+Activity Evidence that supports this approach Challeng e number(s) address ed Subsidising school trips £3000 By exposing pupils to a range of activities which enhance the curriculum and broaden pupil horizons and aspirations.
+3,5 Art Therapist counselling £28,000 Pupils have a safe place to talk through specific trauma and develop strategies to manage their emotional responses.
 Mental health wellbeing is vital to improve pupils life chances for their future.
+Advice 4

-Advice template (publishing.service.gov.uk) Child support worker £29,393 There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) Family support worker £17,787 Target families regrading emotional and social support for hard to reach families.
-Support with attendance in addition to other issues and safeguarding 4,6 Attendance Administrator £5,386 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
-Monitoring of attendance 6 Supported play £1,985 Developing relationships with peers, playskills and conflict resolution are all important aspects of developing the whole child.
+Child support worker £30,000 There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) 3,4 Family support worker 18,000 Target families regrading emotional and social support for hard to reach families.
+Support with attendance in addition to other issues and safeguarding 4,6 Attendance Administrator £6,000 Assistant head attendance £11,100 Embedding principles of good practice set out in the DfE's Improving School Attendance advice.
+Monitoring of attendance.
+Assistant head leading attendance team, monitoring liaising with families and external agencies.
+6 Assistant head pastoral Assistant head attendance and behaviour £33,300 There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) 3,4 Supported play £2750 Developing relationships with peers, play skills and conflict resolution are all important aspects of developing the whole child.
 For some of our pupils with significant challenges additional support is required to e enable children to develop these skills.
 Improving the social and emotional interactions of pupils during unstructured times.
-EEF_Social_and_Emotional_Learning.pdf(educationendo wmentfoundation.org.uk) Aspirational activities 1000 Opportunities to work with authors/ trips/positive experiences to support pupils aspirations 3,5 Breakfast and holiday club £500 Support for parents requiring respite to support their mental health and improve their relations.
+EEF Social and Emotional Learning.pdf(educationendowmentf oundation.org.uk) 1,4 Aspirational activities £3000 Opportunities to work with authors/ trips/positive experiences to support pupils' aspirations Trips to Belmont estate 3,5 Breakfast and holiday club £1000 Support for parents requiring respite to support their mental health and improve their relations.
 4

-Total budgeted cost: £ 292,533
+Total budgeted cost: £304,650